aisingapore/TagUI/docs/reference.rst

 -turbo or -t
 ********************
 Run automation at 10X the speed of normal human user.
-Read the caveats at Advanced concepts section!
+Read caveats at Advanced concepts!

 -quiet or -q
 ********************